 The historical water budget is intended to evaluate availability and reliability of past surface water supply deliveries, aquifer response to water supply, and demand trends relative to water year type.
 The historical calibration of the MercedWRM was last updated to reflect the historical conditions in the Merced Subbasin through WY 2015.
-The hydrologic period of WY 2006 through 2015 is selected for the GSP historical water budget based on input from the stakeholder and coordinating committees, because it provides a period of representative hydrology, while capturing recent Subbasin operations, particularly the 2005 consolidation of El Nido Irrigation District into the MID service area.
-The period WY 2006 through 2015 has an average annual precipitation of approximately 10.0 inches, compared to the long-term average of 12.2 inches and includes the recent 2012-2015 drought, the wetter years of 2010-2011, and periods of normal precipitation.
+The hydrologic period of WY 2006 through 202215 is selected for the GSP historical water budget based on input from the stakeholder and coordinating committees, because it provides a period of representative hydrology, while capturing recent Subbasin operations, particularly the 2005 consolidation of El Nido Irrigation District into the MID service area.
+The period WY 2006 through 202215 has an average annual precipitation of approximately 192.95 inches, compared to the long-term 1969-2018 average of

+12.23 inches and includes the recent 2012-2015 and 2018-2020 droughts, the wetter years of 2010-2011, and periods of normal precipitation.